Discrete Latent Structure in Neural Networks: Global Prediction

 \subsection{The Marginal Polytope}

 The decomposition assumption allows us to recast structure prediction problems as optimization over the convex hull of possible structures

-This set is often called the \emph{marginal polytope} and denoted \(\cM\); for the sake of explicitness we will refer to it as \(\conv(\cZ)\).
-In a sense, the ``simplest'' possible marginal polytope is the convex hull of the one-of-K indicator vectors $\cZ = \{\bm{e}_1, \ldots, \bm{e}_K\}$, which is the simplex $\simplex_K$.
+This set is often called the \emph{marginal polytope} \citep{wainwright}.
+In a sense, the simplest possible marginal polytope is the convex hull of the one-of-K indicator vectors $\cZ = \{\bm{e}_1, \ldots, \bm{e}_K\}$, which is the simplex $\simplex_K$.
 For any other finite $\cZ = \{\mbz_{1}, \ldots, \mbz_{|\cZ|}\}$ the marginal polytope can be written as a linear transformation of the $|\cZ|$-simplex, \footnote{Some authors call every such convex hull a $|\cZ|-$simplex, and $\simplex_{|\cZ|}$ the \emph{canonical} or \emph{probability} simplex.}

-The (possibly impractically long) vectors $\bm{\alpha} \in \simplex^{|\cZ|}$ can be interpreted as distributions over the set of structures $\cZ$, so any point $\zsurr \in \conv(\cZ)$ can be seen as an \emph{expected structure}:
+The (possibly impractically long) vectors $\bm{\alpha} \in \simplex_{|\cZ|}$ can be interpreted as distributions over the set of structures $\cZ$, so any point $\zsurr \in \conv(\cZ)$ can be seen as an \emph{expected structure}:

 for at least one $\bm{\alpha} \in \simplex_{|\cZ|}$.